 Work of the Learning Disability Working Group

-In 2009 The Church of Scotland brought together the working group to focus on the needs of those in our communities with Learning Disabilities.
+It is our responsibility to ensure that the body of Christ is not broken by exclusion.
+To that end, in 2009 the Church of Scotland brought together a working group to focus on the needs of those in our communities with Learning Disabilities.

-The ecumenical group consists Council Members and staff from the Mission and Discipleship Council and co-opted members who bring personal experience and professional expertise.
+The ecumenical group consists of Council Members and Church staff, as well as co-opted members who bring personal experience and professional expertise.

 Working together, we look at the issues raised in our Focus Groups of those with Learning Disabilities and their companions.